Tara Shears: Particle physics

 Shears was awarded a Royal Society Research Fellowship with the University of Liverpool in 2000 to continue her work at the Collider Detector at Fermilab (CDF) experimental collaboration at the Fermilab facility in the USA.
 In 2004 she joined the LHCb experiment at CERN's Large Hadron Collider (LHC) particle accelerator (the world's largest), for which she initiated and developed the electroweak and exotica physics working group.

 Physics professor

 Shears became the first female Professor of Physics at the University of Liverpool, where she researches the properties of bottom quarks using hadron colliders, testing the Standard Model theory in the electroweak sector, to seek answers for the reasons that there is so little antimatter in the universe.
 She is also employed as a science communicator, being able to promote female interest in physics as a role model.

+National Leadership

-She is Chair of the STFC's Education, Training and Careers Committee.
+Shears has been Chair of the STFC's Education, Training and Careers Committee and Chair of STFC Science Board from 2020 - 2023.
+From 2023 - 2027, Shears is vice-president for Science and Innovation at the Institute of Physics.

+In 2025 it was announced that Shears will chair the physics sub-panel for the Research Excellence Framework assessment 2029.